 Karate Classes In South Norwood

-Our Karate classes in South Norwood are designed for all types of people, usually one of these three: Individuals who wish to study a new martial art form or sports activity which hopefully keeps them fit People who are serious about learning Karate & People who would like to develop the ability to defend themselves and increase their confidence in day to day life We can assist men, women and children of every age irrespective of their experience or natural ability.
+Our Karate classes in South Norwood target all sorts of people, usually one of these three: People who want to study a new martial art form or sport which hopefully keeps them physically fit Those who are intent on learning Karate & Individuals who wish to develop the capability to protect themselves and increase their confidence in day to day life We can work with men, women and children of every age irrespective of their experience or actual physical ability.

 Karate practice (South Norwood ) – Our Karate Classes in South Norwood

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these 3 activities together to bring you a complete Karate tuition experience in South Norwood .